marcin-chwedczuk/_blog/_posts/2019-09-19-ultimate-guide-to-scalas-match-expression.md

 Patterns are matched from top to bottom and the procedure stops on the first matching `case` clause.

-Sometimes we want to access the value matched by "catch all" case.
-This is very simple we just need to replace wildcard pattern (`_`) with a variable name:
+Sometimes we want to access the value matched by "catch all" case, this can be done by replacing wildcard pattern (`_`) with a variable name:
 {% highlight scala %}
 val weatherWildGuess = skyColor match {